-- 18. Section 153 of the Duties Act provides for the partial removal of the concession in the following circumstances: - (a) the transfer duty on the dutiable transaction has been assessed on the basis of a concession for a home, first home or land on which a first home is to be constructed and - (b) the transferee, within the year after the transferee's occupation date for the residence disposes of the land, other than because of an intervening event13, by transferring part or all of it or leasing or otherwise granting exclusive possession of part or all of it to another person. - 19.
-For the purposes of s.153 of the Duties Act, the following circumstances are deemed not to constitute a disposal of the land. - (a) The transferee transfers part of the land to the transferee's spouse and the transfer is exempt from transfer duty under s.151 of the Duties Act.14 - (b) The transferee, in respect of an accommodation unit in a retirement village, enters into a retirement village leasing arrangement for that unit.15 - 20.
-The proportion of the concession removed reflects the extent to which the transferee failed to retain ownership or exclusive possession of all or part of the residence for one year.
+- 17. Section 153 of the Duties Act provides for the partial removal of the concession in the following circumstances: - (a) the transfer duty on the dutiable transaction has been assessed on the basis of a concession for a first home or land on which a first home is to be constructed and - (b) the transferee, lessee or vested person for the land, within the year after the transferee's, lessee's or vested person's occupation date for the residence disposes of the land, other than because of an intervening event, by- - (i) transferring part or all of it or - (ii) leasing or otherwise granting exclusive possession of part or all of it to another person or - (iii) for a first home or vacant land lease-surrendering the lease. - 18.
+For the purposes of s.153 of the Duties Act, the following circumstances are deemed not to constitute a disposal of the land: - (a) the transferee, lessee or vested person transfers part of the land to the transferee's, lessee's or vested person's spouse and the transfer is exempt from transfer duty under s.151 of the Duties Act. - (b) the transferee or vested person, in respect of an accommodation unit in a retirement village, enters into a retirement village leasing arrangement for that unit. - 19.
+The proportion of the concession removed reflects the extent to which the transferee, lessee or vested person failed to retain ownership or exclusive possession of all or part of the residence for one year.